NSA leak prompts questions over U.S. reliance on contractors

 | WASHINGTON/BOSTON

-WASHINGTON/BOSTON The U.S. government may have to reconsider how much it relies on outside defence contractors who are given top security clearances after an NSA contractor exposed top-secret phone and internet surveillance programs.
+WASHINGTON/BOSTON The U.S. government may have to reconsider how much it relies on outside defense contractors who are given top security clearances after an NSA contractor exposed top-secret phone and internet surveillance programs.

 Edward Snowden, a 29-year-old systems technician at Booz Allen Hamilton Holding Corp, admitted on Sunday that he divulged details of the National Security Agency's programs to The Guardian and Washington Post.